jlgrock/docker.jboss-eap/README.md

 * navigate this unzipped file to the `lib/optional` directory
 * copy `activemq-rar-*.rar` file to the local `install_files`
 * run `build.sh`

-# Installation
+*

-Pull the image from the docker index.
-This is the recommended method of installation as it is easier to update image.
-These builds are performed by the **Docker Trusted Build** service.
+These builds are not performed by the **Docker Trusted Build** service because it contains JBoss proprietary code, but this method can be used if using a [Private Docker Registry](https://docs.docker.com/registry/deploying/).

 ```bash
 docker pull jlgrock/jboss-eap:$VERSION
 ```

-# Building Custom Versions
+## Building Custom Versions

 This script will build the core version of the EAP instance, storing the image to `jlgrock/jboss-eap`.
 If you drop extra WARs into the install directory, you can create a custom deployment.
 It is suggested that you don't use the build script though, as you'll want to store this image to something other than `jlgrock/jboss-eap`.
 For example, you can put webapp.war in there and create an instance called `my/webapp` with the command `docker build -q --rm -t my/webapp:$WEBAPP_VERSION`.
 Currently, this will only work for the standalone version.

-## Available Configuration Parameters
+# Available Configuration Parameters

 *Please refer the docker run command options for the `--env-file` flag where you can specify all required environment variables in a single file.
 This will save you from writing a potentially long docker run command.*